MarcusRisanger/stimline-idex/README.md

 client_jwt = IDEXClient(auth=jwt_auth)
 ```

 The different modules are available for interaction, to get top 3 recently created wellbores:

 ```python
 wellbores = client.wellbores.get(top=3, order_by="createdDate desc")
 ```

 By default, some API endpoints return soft deleted records.
 However, the wrapper by default excludes deleted records in the query to the API.
+This is because retrieving deleted data may lead to confusing outcomes (e.g. several wellbores with the same name).
 You can override this by using a kwarg: `include_soft_delete=True`.

 ```python
 wellbores = client.wellbores.get(include_soft_delete=True)